 On the shoulders of giants

 PHP in 2016 has established and widely used tools for package management, unit testing and coding standards.
 It’s a mystery to me there isn’t yet a widely used tool for finding bugs in code without running it.
 So I created one that is easy enough to use, fast, extensible, and doesn’t bother you with strict requirements on your codebase while still allowing you to benefit from various checks it performs.
-Check out the GitHub repo to find out how you can integrate it in your project today!
+Check out the Getting Started guide to find out how you can integrate it in your project today!